 Alternatives to secured and unsecured loans

-If you are only looking to borrow a small amount, say a few thousand pounds, a 0% money transfer credit card could be a better option as you can borrow interest-free for up to 36 months, or even longer.
-You will, however, have to pay a few, levied as a percentage of the amount you borrow.
+If you are only looking to borrow a small amount, say a few thousand pounds, a 0% money transfer credit card could be a better option as you can move funds from your credit card into your current account and borrow interest-free for around three years.
+You will, however, have to pay a fee, levied as a percentage of the amount you borrow.

-For large sums, meanwhile, it may be worth considering remortgaging to free up some cash.
+For large sums, meanwhile, if you have a mortgage, it may be worth considering remortgaging to free up some cash.
 Mortgage rates are generally lower than secured loan rates.

 The downsides to this include potentially high fees and the fact you could end up paying the interest on the whole amount owed for a multi-year mortgage term.